-In the ANSI Z89.1 – 1997, it is noted that nothing in the standard will be constructed prohibiting larger or smaller headband sizes.
+In the ANSI Z89.1 – 2014 (R2019), it is noted that nothing in the standard will be construed prohibiting larger or smaller headband sizes.
 This statement has not been revised or changed in following updates, meaning manufacturers can produce smaller-sized hard hats that will still meet the ANSI standard.

 Standard eyewear sizing is based off an average US man’s face size, making their safety features obsolete for women with smaller, narrower faces.
 Some women have found themselves adding a band to the back of their glasses to help them stay on and sit closer to their face, which in some cases can alter the intended features of the glasses.

-The ANSI Z87.1 – 2010 update allows for products designed for smaller head sizes with the letter H visible for identification.
-It states that frames designed for small head sizes should cover an area of no less than 34 mm (1.34 in.) in width and 28 mm (1.10 in.) in height, whereas regular eyewear should cover an area of no less than 40 mm (1.57 in.) in width and 33 mm (1.30 in.) in height in front of each eye.
+The ANSI Z87.1 – 2020 update allows for products designed for smaller head sizes with the letter H visible for identification.
+It states that frames designed for small head sizes should cover an area of no less than 34 mm (1.34 in.) in width and 28 mm (1.10 in.) in height elliptical, whereas regular eyewear should cover an area of no less than 40 mm (1.57 in.) in width and 33 mm (1.30 in.) in height elliptical in front of each eye.

-Manufacturers have only now started to produce eyewear not just smaller in overall size, but also narrower to make them more suitable for feminine face shapes.
+Manufacturers produce eyewear not just smaller in overall size, but also narrower to make them more suitable for feminine face shapes.
 Some styles are even available with adjustable temples for a more customizable fit.